-David Cairn’s talk notes presented on 17th May 2019 can be found here
+David Cairn’s talk notes on Deliverance from Demons presented on 17th May 2019 can be found here

 The phrases ‘unclean spirit’, ‘evil spirit’ and ‘demon’ are used interchangeably in the New Testament.